-Losing and gaining weight is likely a result of many factors but for some people it's the product of oscillating between a phase where they’re committed to healthy eating and physical activity into a phase where they're just, not.
+Losing and gaining weight is likely a result of many factors.
+But for some people it’s the product of oscillating between a phase where they’re committed to healthy eating and physical activity and another phase where they’re just, not.
 They’re either dialed into their motivation and drive, or they’re not.
-They’re either making choices that propel them forward, or choices that move them back where they've already been.
+They’re either making choices that propel them forward, or choices that move them back where they’ve already been.

 You can be healthy and happy at any size but some people wrap their self-worth and satisfaction into their body weight and appearance.
 In fact, adults with a yo-yo dieting history report feeling more dissatisfied with their lives and are more likely to report feeling out of control of their body and health.
 Yo-yo dieting does not, however, seem to be related to depression, self-restraint or personality traits.
 So if you haven’t found long term health changes that work for you and help you arrive at the body weight and size you feel most comfortable – it’s not a product of YOU.
 It’s just time to switch up your approach.

 weight swings mess with your metabolism

 Undereating, especially chronic undereating is kind of like demanding more miles from your gas tank when you’re hovering on “E”.
 By demanding more (or even the same) of your body with less fuel, you effectively force it to make adaptations to conserve energy.
 Non-essential body functions slow, while essential body functions stay constant – which means your heart will keep pumping and your brain will keep firing but at the expense of your metabolic rate (or your metabolism).
 At the most basic level: digestion of food, absorption of nutrients and the production of energy from that food takes a back seat.